 Gearing Up for the 2021 Tokyo Olympics

-Due to the interference of COVID-19, Ledecky’s strokes to Tokyo have been unconventional.
-Yet, in spite of the adversity she has faced since spring of last year due to the pandemic, Ledecky has found a way to keep swimming through it all.
+Due to the interference of COVID-19, Ledecky’s training for Tokyo was unconventional.
+Yet, in spite of the adversity she has faced due to the pandemic, Ledecky found a way to keep swimming through it all.

 In March 2020, the Stanford University pool Ledecky typically trained at underwent a 3 month-long shutdown due to COVID.
 Yet, she was able to still maintain a training regimen due to the kindness of a local family, who offered their backyard pool to her and her teammate Simone Manuel for swim practice.
 The pool happened to have two lanes and be 25 yards long, which was a blessing, given the circumstances (Wire & Ramsay, 2021).